ConlanMcNamee/yummly_example/README.md

 ## Introduction

-This sample shows how to connect an Angular and typescript app to the Yummly API and return recipes with excluded recipe ingredient's through user input.
+This sample shows how to connect an Angular and typescript app to the Yummly API and returns a list of recipes that do not include the excluded ingredients select by the user.

 ##Prerequisites
 To use the Yummly API sample you will need the following: